David Nofoaluma: 2016

 Nofoaluma scored three tries in the opening two rounds of the season.
 In May, he was a late selection for City, but only lasted five minutes in the match before being replaced after suffering a head knock.
 Missing just one game for Wests Tigers, he was the team's joint leader for tries scored, with a career-best 14 and led the entire competition with 134 tackle breaks.
 He said, "I think it was the best year of my career, for sure.
 I was really happy with how I went.
 It was exciting to know what I can do when I get more games into me.
 I felt better and better as each game went on and I think I was playing my best footy at the end of the year, which was really pleasing."
 Coach Jason Taylor named Nofoaluma the club's best player for the second half of the season.

-At the end of the year, Nofoaluma made his international debut for Samoa, playing fullback in an historic test match against Fiji in Apia.